Real Oviedo: Supporters

-After the first relegation in its history to Tercera División, 2003–04 season, the historical record of the category was established with 10,759 season ticket holders, up to that time, the record was for Málaga CF in 1995 with 4,200.
+After the first relegation in its history to Tercera División, the historical record of the category was established in the 2003–04 season, with 10,759 season ticket holders, up to that time, the record was for Málaga CF in 1995 with 4,200.
+Oviedo fans have also established some other Spanish records, such as the record attendance for a Tercera División regular game (16,573 people vs Oviedo ACF) or the record attendance for a Segunda B promotion game (27,214 people vs Mallorca B).

-Real Oviedo achieved its season ticket holders record in the 2017–18 season with 20.796 people.
+Real Oviedo achieved its season ticket holders record in the 2023–24 season with 21,517 people.
+Their fans are gathered in more than 90 "peñas" (officially, club-affiliated supporters' groups), which are organized by APARO (Asociación de Peñas Azules del Real Oviedo).
+Oviedo's most notorious and hardcore "peña" is Symmachiarii, considered as the club "ultras".

-Real Oviedo supporters maintain friendly relations with fans of Deportivo La Coruña, Real Valladolid and Sevilla and internationally with fans of Genoa and Žilina.
+Real Oviedo supporters maintain friendly relations with fans of Deportivo La Coruña, Real Valladolid and Sevilla and internationally with fans of Genoa, Apollon Smyrnis F.C. and Žilina.

 Sponsorships and manufacturers

 Real Oviedo B

-The reserve team, which plays since 2018 in the third level (Segunda B), was formerly named Vetusta.
+The reserve team, which plays since 2022 in the fourth level (Segunda Federación), was formerly named Vetusta.
 Vetusta was also the original name of the team, before the Royal Spanish Football Federation decree which banned unique reserve club names in the early 1990s.

 Real Oviedo (women)

 On 28 August 2017, women's club Oviedo Moderno CF signed an agreement with Real Oviedo for using their name and their blue and white colors, instead of their classic black and green, since the 2017–18 season, with the aim to be completely integrated into the structure of the club for the 2018–19 season onwards.
 The club formerly used the blue and white colors for the 2016–17 promotion play-offs.

-Oviedo currently plays in second level.
+Oviedo currently plays in Segunda Federación, the Spanish third tier.